oktadev/okta-blog/_source/_posts/2021-09-24-java-records.md

 ]
 ```

+## Test Java Record in the Database Layer

 Create the `StatsRepositoryTest` class in the package `com.okta.developer.records.repository` under the `src/test` folder, to verify the database slice:

 ```java